-Moto Grand Prix – Jerez Motor Racing Circuit – 3rd to 5th May 2019: one of the biggest events on the Spanish motorsports calendar roars into Jerez every year.
+Moto Grand Prix – Jerez Motor Racing Circuit – 28th & 29th Abr 2023: one of the biggest events on the Spanish motorsports calendar roars into Jerez every year.
 The second race of the Moto GP season is a big deal in Spain, and the atmosphere track-side over the course of a long weekend in April is one of the liveliest around.
+For tickets see here.

 Golf on the Costa del Sol: while the region’s +300 days of sunshine mean that golf is very much a year-round sport in Andalucia, the best times of year to book a golf holiday are probably spring and autumn, when you get the sunshine without the searing summer temperatures.
 (Have a look at our pick of the best golf courses on the Costa del Sol.)
 The big event during the summer of 2023 is the Aramco Team Series in Sotogrande.
 Held from 18th – 20th August at La Reserva Golf.
 The format to the tournament is three professionals and an amateur play in teams.
 More information Aramcoteamseries.com.There’s also the 2023 Solheim Cup at Finca Cortesín, Andalucía, Spain, 18 – 24th September the best ladies golfers will be there.

-International Polo Tournament – Sotogrande; (27th July to 1st September): Sotogrande’s Santa Maria Polo Club hosts one of the highlights of the polo calendar every summer.
+International Polo Tournament – Sotogrande; (dates TBC around 26th Jul to 28th Aug): Sotogrande’s Santa Maria Polo Club hosts one of the highlights of the polo calendar every summer.
 One of the most prestigious events in Andalucia, it’s an occasion in which to see and be seen – obligatory glass of bubbly in hand – as much as it is to watch what’s going on out on the field.
 Have a look at our guide for more details.